janml/Cordova-Android/README.md

-# Cordova Build Tools:
+# Cordova Android:
-Docker image to setup cordova, android sdk and java build tools ...
+Docker image to build your cordova app for android ...

 ### Create the container: